 Background: As Home initially entered liquidation, the Company hired 95 executives and employees that were considered critical to the success of the liquidation and valuable to the Company due to their significant industry and Company experience.
-Since 2003, 49 employees have terminated employment with Home, either voluntarily or due to reductions in force.
-Presently, there are 46 employees who are employed by Home of which nine are part-time.
-As Home approaches its fourteenth year of liquidation, it is critical to retain certain individuals in key positions.
+Since 2003, 53 employees have terminated employment with Home, either voluntarily or due to reductions in force.
+Presently, there are 42 employees who are employed by Home of which seven are part-time.
+As Home approaches its fifteen year in liquidation, it is critical to retain certain individuals in key positions.